 To keep the roads safe and limit congestion, there are numerous road rules in place, some of them unique to London.
 Breaking these can result in what’s called a Penalty Charge Notice.
 A PCN is a ticket issued by the local boroughs or private parking authorities for illegal parking and other traffic offences.

-As a PCO driver you spend considerable time on the roads, so it’s important to avoid PCNs as they can affect both your income and the status of your driver’s licence.
-To help you steer clear of these avoidable costs, we’ve studied our PCO car hire fleet and determined what the top 6 most common PCNs were and how you can avoid them.
+As PCO drivers spend considerable time on the roads, it’s important for them to avoid PCNs as they can affect both how much Uber drivers make and the status of their driver’s licence.
+To help you steer clear of these avoidable costs, we’ve studied our customers’ PCN history and determined what the six most common PCNs were and how you can avoid them.